kinulab/process-monitoring-bundle/README.md

 ## How to use it ?

-Register a service that implements the `Kinulab\ProcessMonitoringBundle\Process\ProcessDescriptorInterface`.
+Register a symfony service that implements the `Kinulab\ProcessMonitoringBundle\Service\ServiceDescriptorInterface`.

-Tag this service as `monitor.process`.
+Tag this service as `monitored.service`.

-Then ensure yourself that the `bin/console monitor:process` command is constantly running.
+Then ensure yourself that the `bin/console monitor:services` command is constantly running.
 For that, you can use cron, monit, supervisord or whatever you prefer to use.